 Although traditional postal services are not very common nowadays, this service is very reliable in the UAE; postal services are used primarily for important documents sent by couriers.
 Couriers are usually on time, and the hassle is minimal.

-English media and news in Abu Dhabi
+English-language media in Abu Dhabi